Welcome Families!

 Location: Hicks Student Center, Banquet Room

-What do parents of first and second-year students need to know about study abroad?
-Presented by Center for International Programs Associate Director, Alayna Lewis.
+What do parents of first and second-year students need to know about study abroad and domestic study away?
+Learn about the vast array of K’s programs in the United States and around the globe!
+Sponsored by the Center for International Programs (CIP).

 10-10:50 a.m. | Career Development at K: Partnerships and Practice